 3. Lithium-ion (Li)

-Choosing the right forklift battery to increase fuel efficiency is dependent on several interlocking factors.
+Choosing the right forklift battery to increase fuel efficiency and keep material handling costs down is dependent on several interlocking factors.
 Read on to discover which is best suited to your operation and business objectives.

 Lead-acid batteries: the economical option